Effective testing

 TestBalloon provides the option of using environment variables to control test execution on all Kotlin targets.(1)

 - JS browsers and Android (emulated or physical) devices do not natively support environment variables.
 TestBalloon provides a (simulated) environment for those.
-For Android device tests, you need to set them via instrumentation arguments.
+For Android device-side tests, you need to set them via instrumentation arguments.
 For JS browsers, you need to declare them as browser-safe.

 If you define tags(1) and a TestConfig extension like this,